Secondary Education Programmes

 Creative practice

-Creative kupu: Poem/story/puuraakau/rap/poster/zine – The last word is yours!
+Creative kupu: Visual poem/blackout/ekphrasis/zine – The last word is yours!

 This 1-hour programme for 20 learners is an opportunity to explore culture, art and taonga by using language creatively.

-For those wanting an extended programme, there is the option of a second hour (or more!) in the classroom, where they can design their poem-piece into a postcard or poster or zine, all ready to publish and share!
+For those wanting an extended programme, there is the option of a second hour (or more!) in the classroom, where they can further design their work into a postcard, poster or zine, all ready to reproduce and share!